 Northern Ireland's Tree of the Year 2017

-These six trees are the finalists in Northern Ireland's Tree of the Year, an annual search for the nation's best loved tree was won by the Erskine House Tree.
+These six trees were the finalists in Northern Ireland's Tree of the Year, an annual search for the nation's best loved tree.
+The 2017 winner was the Erskine House Tree.

-Read the incredible stories behind our shortlisted trees and vote for your favourite.
+Read the incredible stories behind our shortlisted trees.